 Actions and attitudes opposed to the will of God and the good of neighbor, as well as the structures arising from such behavior, appear to fall into two categories today: on the one hand, the all-consuming desire for profit, and on the other, the thirst for power, with the intention of imposing one’s will upon others.
 In order to characterize better each of these attitudes, one can add the expression: ‘at any price.’

 |Seven Social Sins|

-The concept of a grouping of seven social sins, as a complement to the traditional seven deadly sins of the individual, appears to have originated in a sermon delivered by Anglican Canon Frederick Donaldson of Westminster Abbey in 1925.
+The concept of a grouping of seven social sins, corresponding in a social sense to the traditional seven deadly sins of the individual, appears to have originated in a sermon delivered by Anglican Canon Frederick Donaldson of Westminster Abbey in 1925.
 Canon Donaldson’s listing was adapted by Mohandas Gandhi in the struggle for Indian independence.

 In 2008, Bishop Gianfanco Girotti, of the Vatican’s Apostolic Penitentiary, published a modified list.

 The following listing was created by Catholic Conscience, with reference to the earlier listings of Canon Donaldson and Bishop Girotti and with special reference to the Compendium:

 • Government by fear, division, or abuse.

 • Disrespect of future generations through the creation of non-sustainable social, economic, or legal structures.